tatsu432/data-analysis-agent/README.md

 1. **Export Analysis to Confluence**
    - After running a data analysis, users can request to create a Confluence report
    - The agent automatically:
-     - Extracts analysis context (question, datasets used, code, results, plots)
+     - Extracts analysis context (question, datasets used, code, results, plots, summary)
-     - Generates a well-structured Confluence page draft with sections:
+     - Generates a well-structured Confluence page draft using an LLM with sections:
        - Overview / Business Question
        - Datasets Used
-       - Methodology (with code)
+       - Methodology (with code snippets in markdown)
        - Results (tables and plot references)
        - Interpretation / Caveats
        - Reproduction Steps
+     - Converts markdown to HTML for Confluence compatibility
-     - Creates the page in the configured Confluence space
+     - Creates the page in the configured Confluence space (default: `CONFLUENCE_SPACE_KEY_ANALYTICS`)
-     - Returns the page URL to the user
+     - Returns the page ID and URL to the user
+     - Stores page information in state for future reference

 2. **Read and Summarize Existing Confluence Pages**
    - Users can ask questions about existing Confluence content
+   - The agent intelligently handles different query types:
+     - **Meta-questions** (e.g., "What kind of pages can I see?"): Shows a list of available pages
+     - **Specific searches** (e.g., "GP vs HP analysis"): Searches and selects the most relevant page
    - The agent automatically:
+     - Understands and reformulates the user's query for effective Confluence search
-     - Searches Confluence for relevant pages
+     - Searches Confluence pages by title (matching Content view behavior)
+     - Filters out attachments, archived pages, and invalid entries
-     - Selects the most relevant page based on the query
+     - Selects the most relevant page using LLM-based ranking
      - Fetches the full page content
      - Summarizes or answers questions based on the content